Skip to main content

 tip

 Create a dedicated API token for Autoheal with only read permissions.
-Avoid using tokens with write or delete access.
-Scoped API tokens are more secure than the Global API Key.
+Avoid granting write or delete access unless you have a specific reason to do so.

 Finding Your Account ID